zhan3258/STAT-19000/README.md

 - Press 'Update profile' to save your changes.

-**Once you are done creating your account, email your name and GitHub username to Dr. Ward (mdw@purdue.edu) so we can create your assignment repository!**
+**Once you are done creating your account, email your name, purdue ID, and GitHub username to Dr. Ward (mdw@purdue.edu) so we can create your assignment repository!**

 ## Homework guidelines